intel/gstreamer-media-SDK/README.md

 Acknowledgements
 ----------------

-This project is developed based on the well-established GStreamer VAAPI architecture, hence we would like to publicly thank the GStreamer VAAPI developers for their hard work and contributions to the GStreamer-VAAPI project.
+This project is heavily based on the well-established GStreamer VAAPI architecture, hence we would like to publicly thank the GStreamer VAAPI developers for their hard work and contributions.